-- Esthetics: Brown apron, white lab coat, or STAR apron - Cosmetology: Black apron, black lab coat, or STAR apron - Barber: Blue apron, white lab coat, or STAR apron
+• Esthetics: Brown apron or white smock

+Cosmetology: Black apron or black smock

+• Barber: Blue apron, white smock

 Any exposed clothing must be black or white.
 If colors other than black or white are worn under lab coat, coat must be buttoned so other colors are not visible.
 A name badge will be provided by the school and also must be worn on outside of apparel at all times.
-The student will be charged \$5.00 for an additional name badge if lost or missing.
+The student will be charged \$10.00 for an additional name badge if lost or missing.

-- Blue jeans may not be worn. - No sunglasses may be worn inside the building. (unless medical documentation provided) - Shorts, skorts and skirts must be hemmed and at least to the tip of the fingers in length during normal activity. - If leggings are worn, skirt or long shirt must be worn over them (see above length reg's) - No ripped or torn clothing. - Underarms must be covered. - No backless shirts. - Midriffs must be covered. - No exposed underwear. - No cotton sweat pants, or gym/sportswear may be worn. - Any tattoo/body marking deemed profane, obscene, violent, or gang related (language, gesture, or artwork) must be covered. - Full head cover, hats or visors are not permitted.
+- Blue jeans may not be worn. - No sunglasses may be worn inside the building. (unless medical documentation provided) - Shorts, skorts and skirts must be hemmed and be of suitable length to not expose undergarments during normal activity.

+- Any leggings/yoga pants worn must be opaque enough to conceal undergarments. - Underarms must be covered. - No backless shirts. - Midriffs must be covered. - No exposed underwear. - Any tattoo/body marking deemed profane, obscene, violent, or gang related (language, gesture, or artwork) must be covered. - Full head cover, hats or visors are not permitted.
 Hair ornamentation (i.e. flowers, chopsticks, clippies, etc. must not cover more than 25% of hair).
 The school reserves the right to classify what is and is not hair ornamentation. - Shoes can be of any color but must be closed toed.
 Slippers/house shoes are not allowed.
 Cushioned, supportive shoes with non-skid soles are preferable.
 Keep in mind that you will be standing for long periods of time on a tile or concrete floor that is occasionally slippery.
 Shoes that produce black marks are not allowed. - Make-up must be applied and hair styled prior to clocking in, and done in a manner that represents the career you have chosen. - No deviation from approved school logo allowed - Authentic Federico branded apparel of any color may be worn.